sa3akash/expresss-error-package/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - [Express](https://expressjs.com/)
 - [Node.js](https://nodejs.org/)

-## Contact
+### 📜 **Licensing**
+This project is licensed under the MIT License, ensuring you're free to use and modify it for your projects.

+### 🤝 **Get In Touch!**
-For any questions or feedback, please contact [sa2avroo@gmail.com](mailto:sa2avroo@gmail.com).
+Have questions or feedback?
+Reach out at [sa2avroo@gmail.com](mailto:sa2avroo@gmail.com).

-A package to handle errors in Express applications.
+---

+💡 **Start using `error-express` today and make error handling as seamless as it should be!** 🌍✨

+---

 Feel free to adjust any section as needed!
 This template covers installation, usage, API details, and licensing in a clear and organized manner.

----